openvex/spec/OPENVEX-SPEC.md

 statements to avoid defining redundant info or to leverage external features.

-__Note:__  While this specification lists these data fields as optional in the statement data struct, the data MUST be defined to have complete impact statements.
-A document with incomplete impact statements is not valid.
+__Note:__  While this specification lists these data fields as optional in the statement data struct, the data MUST be defined to have complete statements.
+A document with incomplete statements is not valid.

 #### Data Economy

-A document defining four impact statements, all issued at the same time can be made less verbose by just inferring the statement timestamps from the date the document was issued.
+A document defining multiple statements, all issued at the same time can be made less verbose by just inferring the statement timestamps from the date the document was issued.